 Testing, Adjusting and Balancing (TAB)

-Building owners, facility managers and tenants are concerned that the indoor environment of buildings operate comfortably and safely.
-TAB (which includes both air and hydronic balancing), insures that HVAC systems operate properly, safely and energy efficiently.
+Building owners, facility managers, and tenants are concerned that the indoor environment of buildings operates comfortably and safely.
+TAB (which includes both air and hydronic balancing), ensures that HVAC systems operate properly, safely, and energy efficiently.

 TAB in Existing Buildings

-TAB work conducted in existing buildings generally discover significant opportunities towards system enhancements that increase occupant comfort and decrease building operating costs.
+TAB work conducted in existing buildings generally discovers significant opportunities towards system enhancements that increase occupant comfort and decrease building operating costs.
 An obvious example would be discovering simultaneous heating and cooling occurring with variable air volume (VAV) or constant volume (CV) systems.
-Until an experienced TAB professional investigates how components, equipment and systems are operating, energy waste can run rampant.
+Until an experienced TAB professional investigates how components, equipment, and systems are operating, energy waste can run rampant.

 TAB in New Buildings

 TAB of HVAC systems in a new building is needed to complete the installation and to make the system perform as the designer intended.
-Assuming that the system design and installation meets the comfort needs of the building occupants, testing, adjusting, and balancing of the HVAC system fine tunes occupant comfort levels while keeping energy use to the lowest level possible.
+Assuming that the system design and installation meet the comfort needs of the building occupants, testing, adjusting, and balancing of the HVAC system fine-tune occupant comfort levels while keeping energy use to the lowest level possible.

 The TAB phase of any building construction or renovation is intended to verify that all HVAC water- and air-flows and pressures meet the design intent and equipment manufacturer's operating requirements.
 It is rare to find an HVAC system of any size that will perform completely satisfactorily without the benefit of final adjustments.
 This is why it is considered a "best practice" for the designer to specify that TAB work is part of the overall HVAC system installation.